Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 The new method has been called, quote, ethically dubious.

-And maybe that was that was way before the whole flag removing operations and choreographed dance for LGBT parades, you know, drawing rainbows on the road.
+And maybe that was way before the whole flag removing operations and choreographed dance for LGBT parades, you know, drawing rainbows on the road.

-This is so big that Leicestershire Police conducted a three month trial in which crime investigators were told only to attend attempted burglaries when the victim lived in a numbered house.
+Leicestershire Police conducted a three-month trial in which crime investigators were told only to attend attempted burglaries when the victim lived in an even-numbered house.

 Why are you telegraphing it to burglars?